Size distribution of particles in Saturn's rings from aggregation and fragmentation: Self-gravity wakes and averaged kinetic equations

 Saturn's rings are not uniform but exhibit a large variety of structures \cite{colwell2009}.
-One example are the self-gravity wakes \cite{salo1992,Colwell2006,Hedman2007,French2007}, arising from self-gravitational instability, forming a transient and fluctuating pattern in the surface mass density of the rings, canted relative to the azimuthal direction, with a typical length scale of about $L_w \sim 10^2$\,m, one Toomre critical wavenlength \cite{toomre1964}.
-Thus, to describe adequately particle kinetics one needs in principle to take into account effects of dense packing, non-homogeneity, and gravitational interactions between particles.
+One example are the self-gravity wakes \cite{salo1992,Colwell2006,Hedman2007,French2007}, arising from self-gravitational instability, forming a transient and fluctuating pattern in the surface mass density of the rings.
+These are canted relative to the azimuthal direction, with a typical length scale of about $L_w \sim 10^2$\,m, one Toomre critical wavelength~\cite{toomre1964}.
+Thus, to describe adequately particle kinetics one needs, in principle, to take into account effects of dense packing and non-homogeneity.

 Two important comments are to be done in this respect.
 First, due to the low velocity dispersion of particles in the dense parts of the wakes, the collision duration is still significantly smaller than the time between particle collisions.
 This implies the validity of the assumption of binary collisions, as the dominant mechanism of particles' kinetics.
-For the same reason, the the method of molecular dynamics simulations, based on the binary collision hypothesis, is applicable to study the dynamics of dense rings \cite{wisdom1988}.
-Therefore a kinetic description in terms of the Enskog-Boltzmann equation is possible \cite{araki1986}.
+Therefore a kinetic description in terms of the Enskog-Boltzmann equation is possible~\cite{araki1986}.
 Although this Markovian equation ignores memory effects in particle kinetics, it may be still applicable, when the mean free path is comparable to, or even smaller then the particle size~\cite{resibois1977}.
-Second, the characteristic length scale of the density wakes, $L_w$, and the upper cut-off radius (about $10m$) are well separated.
-This allows to neglect variations of density and distribution functions on the latter length scale and use a local approximation for the distribution function of two particles at contact:
+Second, the characteristic length scale of the density wakes, $L_w$, and the upper cut-off radius (less then $10 {\rm m}$) are well separated.
+This allows one to neglect variations of density and distribution functions on the latter length scale and use a local approximation for the distribution function of two particles at contact: